-- 4. Loosen both set screws on the spindle (Figure 23) by turning them counter-clockwise with a 4mm hex wrench. - 5.
+- 4. Loosen both set screws on the spindle (Figure 25) by turning them counterclockwise with a 4mm hex wrench. - 5.
 A scale is located just above the cutter, with a plus (+) and minus (-) sign.
 Moving the cutting edge of the cutter toward the plus (+) side of the scale will increase the size of the mortise cut and decrease the size of the tenon cut.
-Moving the cutting edge of the cutter toward the minus (-) side will decrease the size of the mortise cut and increase the size of the tenon cut. - 6.
-With your fingers on the shank portion of the cutter, carefully rotate the cutter toward the plus (+) or minus (-) position as needed. - 7.
-When satisfied with the adjustment, tighten both set screws firmly. - 8.
-Re-attach the dust hood.
+Moving the cutting edge of the cutter toward the minus (-) side will decrease the size of the mortise cut and increase the size of the tenon cut.